I-Team: Racial Hate Crime Investigation

-(WBRE/WYOU-TV) Outrage and disgust in a Carbon County community after an assault of two young men over the weekend.
+LEHIGHTON, CARBON COUNTY (WBRE/WYOU-TV) — Outrage and disgust in a Carbon County community after an assault of two young men over the weekend.
 An assault the victims say was racially motivated.
 It happened near Lehighton.

 I-Team Reporter Andy Mehalshick has the latest